When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Boys’ Pants Size Chart (Five to 13 years)

 For boys, you should always ensure there’s enough room in the crotch area.
-Restrictive clothing in that area can not only make your boy uncomfortable but can also lead to complications over time.
+Restrictive clothing in that area can make your boy uncomfortable and lead to complications over time.
 So when you fit pants, add an inch if you feel it’s necessary.

 Size Age Height Weight Hips Waist Inseam